jdl328/dataofdifference/README.md

         _Which classification systems have government agencies used to sort and order Americans and their data?_
         _How have these classification systems changed in accordance with shifts in science, technology, and institutional imperatives?_

+This exhibition was created using Juncture.
+More information can be found on the [Juncture web site](https://juncture-digital.org) and in the online [User guide](https://github.com/JSTOR-Labs/juncture/wiki).

 # Navigating the Exhibition
 This is a link to [my new essay](sample-essay).